chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 I made some modifications to the post-processor provided by CNC-Step, in order to make it more convenient for my typical operations.
 Be aware, that the modifications are tested only the KINETIC-NC software and on my personal machine.
 KINETIC-NC supports an additional set of specific commands which are not part of the RS-274D standard.
 KINETIC-NC supports also a macro language, which can be used to automate recurring tasks.

+Adding/modifying the functionality of the post-processor is convenient when using the [Visual Studio Code](https://code.visualstudio.com/) editor and the [Autodesk Fusion Post Processor Utility](https://marketplace.visualstudio.com/items?itemName=Autodesk.hsm-post-processor) extension.

-Adding some commands to the post-processor is quite easy (after the obligatory learning curve).
-Mainly two functions are from the post API employed.
-The main function needed is [**writeln()**](https://cam.autodesk.com/posts/reference/classPostProcessor.html#aeb90bf455982d43746741f6dce58279c) which comes with the Autodesk JavaScript API.
-The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is the comment format understood by KINETIC-NC).
+Mainly two functions from the post API are employed.
+The main function needed is **writeln()** which comes with the Fusion JavaScript API.
+The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is also the comment format understood by KINETIC-NC).

 A third function written by myself **safeStartPositionChiefenne()** is used to go to a "safe" start position.
 In my setups I have most of the time a situation where my workpiece coordinate system is G54.
-Further I clamp the stock so that I can safely approach the G54 origin via x-coordinate being at 0 and then going along the y-axis.
-The spindel is typically left in z zero.
+Further I clamp the stock so that I can safely approach the G54 origin.
+First I traverse at y=0 along the x-axis (to G54 X0), then I move along the y-axis (to G54 Y0).
+The spindel is typically left at z=0.

 ## Features